 Rev. David Wells

-David (Dave) Wells was elected as General Superintendent of The Pentecostal Assemblies of Canada (PAOC) in May 2008 after serving as the District Superintendent of the BC/Yukon District of the PAOC since June 2001.
-The PAOC has over 1,100 affiliated churches in Canada, and 3,500 credentialed ministers with a constituency of over 235,000 people.
-Internationally the PAOC has over 260 workers serving in over 50 nations.
+Dave Wells has served as general superintendent of The Pentecostal Assemblies of Canada (PAOC) since May 2008.
+He was appointed general superintendent at General Conference 2008 after serving as the district superintendent of the BC/Yukon District.
+The PAOC has close to 1,200 affiliated churches, satellites and church plants, 3,700 credentialed ministers and a constituency of over 240,000 people across Canada.
+Internationally, the organization has over 300 global workers serving in more than 50 nations.

-Dave served as senior associate pastor at Broadway Church, Vancouver, BC, from 1994 to 1999, where he developed an urban and multi-cultural ministry model with a number of partner ministries.
-He previously pastored in Hamilton, ON, Calgary, AB and Red Deer, AB.
+Dave served as senior associate pastor at Broadway Church in Vancouver, BC from 1994 to 1999, and previously pastored in Hamilton, ON, Calgary, AB, and Red Deer, AB.

-Dave and his wife Susan have three children—Shannon (Eric), Jonathan (Melissa) and Jordan.
+Dave and his wife, Susan, live in Burlington, Ontario.
+They have three children—Shannon (Eric), Jonathan (Melissa) and Jordan (Justine)—and eight grandchildren, one of whom is in heaven.